Propane sharpens edge in battle against electric heat pumps

 For the last 25 years, the electric heat pump has dominated the new home heating market in warm-to-moderate climates and has even made inroads into cold climate zones, as well.
 Why?
 Well, for the same reason that electric water heaters are still popular – they were the cheapest (not the best performing) products that would heat and cool.

-The housing demand and building boom of the 1990s and first few years of this century created a competitive atmosphere where a lot of corners were cut in residential construction, including the choice of “contractor grade” HVAC equipment.
-Now almost half of the heat pumps in homes today are reaching the end of their relatively short life cycles.
+The housing demand and building boom of the 1990s and the first few years of this century created a competitive atmosphere where a lot of corners were cut in residential construction, including the choice of “contractor grade” HVAC equipment.
+Now, almost half of the heat pumps in homes today are reaching the end of their relatively short life cycles.
 A high-efficiency propane furnace has nearly twice the operating life of an electric heat pump and provides more comfort while using less energy.

 Now let’s get into heat pump basics and define the target.
 The common electric heat pump uses electricity to operate the heat exchange process of cooling the home in the summer and heating it in the winter.
 The electric heat pump usually uses electric strip heat for cold weather backup when temperatures drop too low to extract enough heat from the outside air to warm the home.
 This most common type of heat pump is called the air source heat pump (ASHP).